CSISdefense/Services/scripts/Exercised_Option_Examination.md

 This examination left the study team less confident in percentage growth as a metric, especially in extreme cases, while increasing the study team's confidence in measures of growth in absoute term.
 In the worst case, simply removing all of the unexplained over  10 million contracts from the sample would reduce the number of contracts by a tiny amount and reduce the spending accounted for by  0.

-Shifting the focus to all contracts with absolute growth of at least 250 million, there are far fewer contracts that account for far less money.
+Shifting the focus to all contracts with absolute growth of at least 250 million, there are far fewer contracts and they all have spent at least half their base+exercised growth value.

 Why_Outlier                           nContract   SumOfExercisedOptions   MaxOfExercisedOptions   SumOfAction_Obligation.Then.Year